learn-co-curriculum/ds-linear-regression-project-axi/README.md

 None
 ```

-We have four columns that contain null values.
-Of those four, `List Price`, which is our dependent variable, is probably the most concerning.
+You have four columns that contain null values.
+Of those four, `List Price`, which is your dependent variable, is probably the most concerning.

 In the cell below, drop all rows where `List Price` is null.